Adwaith

 Adwaith are a Welsh language indie rock group from Carmarthen in West Wales, formed in 2015.
 The group consists of Hollie Singer (vocals, guitar), Gwenllian Anthony (bass, keys, mandolin) and Heledd Owen (drums).
 Signed to Libertino Records, they released their first album Melyn in 2018.
 Both Melyn and its follow-up Bato Mato (2022) won Welsh Music Prize awarded for the best album from Wales, making Adwaith the first act to receive the award twice.
 A third album, Solas, was released in February 2025.
+They are currently on a performing break.